Cold Email Bounce Rate: What's Normal, What's Dangerous, and How ColdRelay Keeps You Under 2%

 The dominant cause of cold email bounces is list hygiene — addresses that don't exist because:

-2. The domain was bought from a data provider and the data is 6+ months old.
+- The domain was bought from a data provider and the data is 6+ months old.
 Even reputable providers (Apollo, ZoomInfo, Clearbit) have stale records at the long tail.
+See B2B intent data providers for how data quality interacts with infrastructure.

 Smaller contributors to bounce rate: